Natumsol/2048-react-redux/README.md

 # 2048_React_Redux
-2048 powerd by React and Redux.
+2048 powered by React and Redux.

 ![](./sc.jpg)